kysgattu/Chest-X-Ray-Classification-to-detect-COVID-19-using-Deep-Neural-Networks/README.md

 OR
 - Any Python3 IDE installed with the above modules.
 (Pycharm is used in the development of this project)

+AND

+A environment should have access to very good resources - good GPU, RAM etc required for any deep learning project.
+- To give a rough idea, this project is built on a Macbook Pro 2021 with an M1 Chip

 ### Dataset Description <a name='dataset-description'></a>

 The models are developed using a data repository named COVID-19 Radiography dataset from Kaggle which is compiled by a team of researchers from Qatar University, Doha, Qatar, and the University of Dhaka, Bangladesh along with their collaborators from Pakistan and Malaysia.
 The dataset consists of chest X-ray images for three pneumonia-related chest illnesses along with normal health.
 The dataset contains more than 42000 images divided into two folders one containing chest X-ray images and the other containing their corresponding masks.
 For this project, we used only the Chest X-ray images which contain 3616 COVID-19-positive cases along with 10,192 Normal, 6012 Lung Opacity (Non-COVID lung infection), and 1345 Viral Pneumonia images.